 It may feel like it’s more expensive to buy your food in bulk at the grocery store since you’d spend $50 or more on food.
-But you’ll actually be saving money in the long run.
+But you’d actually be saving more money in the long run.

 The same $5 that you spent on a fast food meal you could spend on rice or vegetables for 5 meals, or meat for 3 meals.
-I spend $5 on a canister of oatmeal that lasts me weeks.
+I spend $5 on a large canister of Quaker oats that lasts me weeks.
 And now, I only go out to eat once every couple of weeks.